raspberrypilearning/safeguarding-module/en/step_2.md

 It is important to recognise that not every volunteer who is interested in helping out at your club may be appropriate or a match.

-By following a recruitment process, it makes it easier to identify volunteers who are not a fit for the club.
+Following a recruitment process makes it easier to identify volunteers who are not a fit for the club.

 ### 1. Volunteer description